ReSource-Network/whitepaper/master.md

 # Glossary

+“\[T]he crucial importance of the value proposition that mutual credit clearing provides . . . \[is] the provision of liquidity to a local or domestic economy, independent of the banking system and without the disruptive and destabilizing imposition of interest.” — Thomas Greco

 **Mutual Credit -**\
 A multilateral exchange network in which endogenously created money serves as medium of exchange.
 Please refer to chapter two for further definitions.